-At Tribe, we use our Tribe Home Community Platform (formerly known as bazinga!) to manage our communities, share building notices, meeting minutes, special project updates and more.
-The platform is also where owners and residents can interact with each other, submit requests for help, report issues about their community and find commonly asked questions and answers.
+At Tribe, we use our Tribe Home platform to manage our Communities, share building notices, meeting minutes, special project updates and more.
+The platform is also where Owners and Residents can interact with each other, submit requests for help, report issues about their Community and find answers to commonly asked questions.

-Our community loves the many features in the Tribe Home Community Platform, here are a few of their favourites:
+Our Communities love the many features on the Tribe Home Community Platform, including these favourites:

-Access and view your current balance and check if you have any outstanding strata fees for the year.
-This feature displays charges to your strata lot and payments received.
+Access and view your current balance and check if you have any outstanding strata or condo fees for the year.
+This feature displays charges to your strata lot/condominium lot and payments received.
 An exclusive feature for Tribe’s clients.

-The top bazinga! feature used in our buildings is the Community Documents section.
+The top Tribe Home feature used in our buildings is the Community Documents section.
 No more piles of paper or exorbitant printing costs.
 No more hunting around your home to find those minutes from three months ago.
-It is all here, carefully uploaded by your Tribe team.
+It’s all here, carefully uploaded by your Tribe team.